Sexy Beast: Production

+The writers of the stage play that the film is based on, Louis Mellis and David Scinto, had previously been behind the production of Gangster No. 1 (2000) with Jonathan Glazer tapped to direct.
+Due to casting problems, the three left the production.
+According to Scinto, "SEXY BEAST was born, out of a reaction to all that chaos and soap opera.
+Initially it was an incomplete stage play, entitled, GANGSTER NO. 2, as we were writing a trilogy.
+We were naming our pieces like paintings, drawing a lot of inspiration from the art world.
+We used Francis Bacon as a source of reference for GANGSTER NO. 1, Hockney was mentioned for SEXY BEAST and Magritte for 44 INCH CHEST."
+(44 Inch Chest was later turned into a film in 2009).

 Sexy Beast was shot in London and Agua Amarga, Spain in the summer of 1999.
 Ray Winstone travelled to Spain two weeks before filming commenced to get as deep a tan as he could in the time possible and to eat as much as he could to bulk up considerably.
 He later called this "the best rehearsal time I've ever had in my life".
 Winstone had originally been considered for the role of Don, along with Anthony Hopkins.

 The producer Jeremy Thomas remembered his experience making the film:

 "Sexy Beast was the beginning of a new phase for me of working with first-time filmmakers.
 Jonathan Glazer was a television commercials director in the UK, and a wonderful talent.
 We were sent this script which he was attached to, and out came this wonderful film.
 It was very stimulating having a first time talent...
 The dialogue as you see in this film is exceptional.
 I had never read a script like it, and I thought, this has got to be made.
 It was very difficult to get insurance on the film actually.
 When the American studio bought the film, their legal department said: "You cannot make this."
 It has something like 300 uses of the word "cunt", and 400 "fucks", but somehow it passed the censorship and got out there."

 Technical elements of the heist have been compared with those in the 1979 film Sewers of Gold, which also starred McShane in the central role.

+In a 2001 interview, Glazer stated that the film had a good deal of conflict during production, ranging from personality conflicts to spending nearly a year in post-production.
+Mellis and Scinto spent 10 weeks without Glazer editing to realign their story after Glazer's failed edit.
+Glazer then went back in to complete the heist sequence as Mellis and Scinto were required to fulfill another assignment.
+Glazer noted at the time that it was the "steepest, sharpest [learning curve] I could have."
+While Glazer stated his plan to do another film with Mellis and Scinto in Alligator Blood for Fox Searchlight, this did not come to pass.